projectcalico/calico/getting-started/openshift/windows/installation.md

  ./wmcb.exe initialize-kubelet --ignition-file worker.ign --kubelet-path c:\k\kubelet.exe
 ```

+> **Note**: The kubelet configuration installed by Windows Machine Config
+> Bootstrapper includes `--register-with-taints="os=Windows:NoSchedule"` which
+> will require Windows pods to tolerate that taint.
+{: .alert .alert-info}

+Next, we make a copy of the kubeconfig because `wmcb.exe` expects the kubeconfig to be the file `c:\k\kubeconfig`.
-Next, configure kubelet to use Calico CNI:
+Then we configure kubelet to use Calico CNI:

 ```powershell
 cp c:\k\config c:\k\kubeconfig